 Connection to Admissions

-Of course, this is not always how it works.
-Thousands and thousands of applicants come through the door every year; students from around the world, from varying education systems, and from unique backgrounds.
+However, this is not always how it works.
+Thousands and thousands of applicants come through the door every year.
+These students are from around the world, from varying education systems, and from unique backgrounds.
 Admissions teams are tasked with evaluating all of them and deciding who will be the best fit at your institution.

-Research shows that holistic admissions is on the rise globally, and this shift in higher education means that every year admissions teams around the world are receiving even more materials to review for each applicant – but what should you do with all of this new information?
+Research shows that holistic admissions is on the rise globally.
+This shift in higher education means that every year admissions teams are receiving more materials to review for each applicant.
+But what should you do with all of this new information?

 Enter Competency-Based Admissions (CBA)

-Competency-based admissions is a theoretical framework for evaluating applications, it is a method to complete a holistic evaluation of your applicants.
+Competency-based admissions is a framework for evaluating applications.
+It is a method to complete a holistic evaluation of your applicants.

 But what is it exactly?
 What types of competencies should you evaluate your applicants for?